pulumi/docs/content/blog/build-publish-containers-iac/index.md

 #### Provision a New ACR Registry

 Next, declare a new ACR registry resource.
-To create a new registry, we need an Azure resource group; here we will create a new one, but feel free to use an existing one by simply passing its name in the resource group's place:
+To create a new registry, we need an Azure resource group; here we will create a new one, but feel free to use an existing one by passing its name in the resource group's place:

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}